Home | Browse Topics | Family law | Relationships and break-ups | Rules for dividing relationship property

 Property (Relationships) Act 1976, s 11

-If the couple cannot agree about how they will divide the relationship property, then one of them can apply to the Family Court for the property to be divided under the rules in the Property (Relationships) Act.
+If you can’t agree about how to divide the relationship property, then one of you can apply to the Family Court for the property to be divided under the rules in the Property (Relationships) Act.

-If the relationship has lasted at least three years, the general rule is that relationship property is divided equally between the couple.
+If the relationship has lasted at least three years, the general rule is that relationship property is divided equally between you.

 At what date are the shares in relationship property determined?